New World Order

-United States lifts embargo against Nicaragua, ending any remaining support for Contras, following defeat of Sandinista National Liberation Front in free elections in February
+The United States lifted its embargo against Nicaragua, ending any remaining support for Contras, following defeat of Sandinista National Liberation Front in free elections in February.

 Operation Desert Storm

-Coalition forces led by the United States of America conduct a five-week aerial and naval bombardment of both Iraq and Iraqi-occupied Kuwait.
-On 24 February, a ground assault is launched from Saudi Arabia.
-In a one hundred-hour land campaign, the coalition defeats the Iraqi military, liberates Kuwait, and occupies much of southern Iraq.
+Coalition forces led by the United States of America conducted a five-week aerial and naval bombardment of both Iraq and Iraqi-occupied Kuwait.
+On 24 February, a ground assault was launched from Saudi Arabia.
+In a one hundred-hour land campaign, the coalition defeated the Iraqi military, liberated Kuwait, and occupied much of southern Iraq.

 Dissolution of the Soviet Union